Updated on: 11/13/2019

-Few things are scarier or more concerning to a parent than a child head injury, especially if it leads to a concussion.
+Few things are scarier or more concerning to a parent than a child suffering a head injury, especially if it leads to a concussion.
 In recent years, there has been a spike in news headlines that are riddled with studies about the long-term complications associated with concussions.
 Now, parents are perhaps more knowledgeable about the risks associated with head injuries and even more cautious, as data suggests that more parents are bringing their children to the hospital for head injuries today than ever before.

 The Pros and Cons of Sports for Children

 Sports can be a very positive thing for children today, particularly in a culture like America’s threatened by the childhood obesity epidemic.
 The increased physical activity and character-building aspects of sports can provide an invaluable experience for youths.

 Unfortunately, the physical nature of most sports – football in particular – puts kids at great risk of injuries and health complications.
 After all, an underdeveloped child is much more prone to serious injury than a full-grown adult, and a child head injury can lead to serious long-term complications.

 Although sports can lead to injuries of all kinds, head injuries – namely concussions – are at the top of the totem pole when it comes to precaution.
 The constant chatter about concussions has been rampant throughout the country, whether it is regarding children or adult athletes, and data shows that an increased sense of awareness has had a positive result on how we approach child head injuries.

 Data Suggests More Cautious Approach to a Child Head Injury